 I’ve been thinking a lot about the pressure on kids to grow up quickly.
 With the creation of the “tween” idea, I think kids as young as nine or ten feel pressure to “grow up ” and be a tween.
 It’s really crazy.
 I don’t remember feeling pressure in late elementary school and middle school to hurry and grow up.

 This includes the pressure to decide what you want to be when you grow up.
 I’m almost fifty and I’ve just now figured out what I mostly want to do with my life.
 LOL!

 I’ve made the point of taking that pressure off Caroline as much as I can.
 I’ve told her time and again to enjoy being a kid as long as she wants.
 To enjoy her Littlest Pet Shop toys and stuffed animals and everything else she likes as long as she wants.
 Homeschooling allows me to give her that freedom.
 She isn’t constantly surrounded by peers who are growing up too quickly and are pressuring her to do the same.

 I feel like this is important for her and our family.
 I’m glad she understands that the critical work of childhood is to play and she’s still free to enjoy her childhood for some time.
 Life is difficult enough when you grow up.
 I don’t need to catapult her toward it any sooner than necessary.

 All of my homeschool questions and thoughts revolve around math.
 I’m hoping we get some good answers in the weeks and months ahead.

 A Link to Share

-I’m so excited to have my editable planners and editable homeschool planners available for the 2017-2018 school year.
+I’m so excited to have my editable homeschool planners available for the upcoming school year.
 And obviously people are planning ahead because they are already selling at a steady rate.

 On My Blog In Case You Missed It